 We also emailed three other restaurants asking for reservations with a good view.
 While we got reservations at all three restaurants, one could say that we got jipped at the third restaurant because the seating was outside and very limited and it just so happened to be raining that day, so we ended up getting holed away in some attic by ourselves.
 Nevertheless, we had an amazing meal with wonderful memories, plus free limonchello shots and a plate full of dessert.

-We begrudgingly came back from paradise on our honeymoon to be met with the 9-5 grind back home.
+Coming back from paradise on our honeymoon to be met with the 9-5 grind back home was unfortunate.
 But, the free flights back made the trip that much sweeter.
 We’ve never looked at travel the same since finding the world of travel hacking with travel rewards.
 Sometimes, things can sound too good to be true, but sometimes it turns out to be true after all and you’d never know until you tried it.

-Our honeymoon could have been outrageously expensive, but while we “held back” on spending, we still had an amazing time and came home with even more memories that are infinitely more valuable than anything we could have bought.
-We traveled smart, at least as smart as we knew how at the time, and were never afraid to ask for upgrades.
-That is also the way life goes, you’re never going to experience or grow as much if you’re afraid to ask questions or travel around the world.
+Our honeymoon could have been outrageously expensive.
+While we “held back” on spending, we still had an amazing time.
+By hacking our honeymoon, we came home with even more memories that are infinitely more valuable than anything we could have bought.
+We traveled smart, at least as smart as we knew how at the time.
+Not being afraid to ask for upgrades made a big difference, too.
+That is also the way life goes.
+You’re never going to experience or grow as much if you’re afraid to ask questions or travel around the world.

 For more info on travel hacking be sure to check out ChooseFI Episode 9, where Brad and Jonathan break down travel rewards.